jtlovell/GENESPACE/readme.md

 ```
 ## Done!
 ```

-**Zoom in on a couple chromosomes**.
-Showing some common parameters that might be useful.
-Here, only showing just three human chromosomes, with new colors, using physical position instead of gene rank order.
+You can also zoom in on a couple chromosomes.
+Here is an example showing some common parameters that might be useful: showing just three human chromosomes, with new colors, using physical position instead of gene rank order.

 ```r
 ripd  <- plot_riparian(